yasserfarouk/negmas/docs/scripts.rst

                            [default: 0.0]
 --log TEXT                 Default location to save logs (A folder will be
+                           created under it)  [default: ~/negmas/logs] --compact / --debug        If --compact, effort is exerted to reduce the memory footprint whichincludes reducing logs
+                           dramatically.  [default: --compact]
-                           created under it)  [default: ~/negmas/logs] --help                     Show help message and exit.
+--help                     Show help message and exit.
 =========================  =================================================